touch2shop/cassandra-elasticsearch-sync/README.md

 KNOWN ISSUES
 ------------

-- Currently the application only access the Cassandra and Elasticsearch instances running in the localhost.
+- Currently the application only access the Cassandra and Elasticsearch instances running in the `localhost`.
 - Currently all indexes and all document types from Elasticsearch will be synchronized to Cassandra.
 A feature that would allow the user to specify which documents types should be synchronized is already planned.
 - Improve exception handling.
 Currently, if any exception occurs, like a connection timeout, the application quits.
 - The solution was not tested yet in a multi-clustered environment.
 Therefore, please keep in mind it is still not suitable for production.